Scott Linehan

-Scott Thomas Linehan (born September 17, 1963) is an American football coach who currently works as an offensive analyst for Missouri.
-He was most recently the passing game coordinator for LSU.
+Scott Thomas Linehan (born September 17, 1963) is an American football coach who serves as a senior offensive assistant for the New Orleans Saints of the National Football League (NFL).
+He recently was an offensive analyst at Montana.
+He was the passing game coordinator for LSU in 2020.
 He was previously the head coach of the St. Louis Rams and the offensive coordinator for the Dallas Cowboys, Miami Dolphins, Minnesota Vikings and Detroit Lions.
 Prior to becoming an NFL coach in 2002, Linehan was a college assistant coach for 13 seasons.

 Early years

 Linehan was born and raised in Sunnyside, Washington, about three hours southeast of Seattle, in the lower Yakima Valley of eastern Washington.
 He was a three-year starter at quarterback at Sunnyside High School, where his father was principal.
 Linehan graduated from high school in 1982 and accepted a scholarship to play college football at the University of Idaho in Moscow, about 200 mi to the east.
 He was a member of Dennis Erickson's first recruiting class as a collegiate head coach.
 Linehan's brothers, Ron and Rick, had played at Idaho in the 1970s, and were team leaders on defense.